-Project managers and project team members follow the concepts, guidelines, and help that is provided by a specific software development process defined on the Model Level in Figure 1.
+Project managers and project team members follow the concepts, guidelines, and help provided by a specific software development process defined on the Model Level in Figure 1.
 While performing their daily tasks they are creating instances on the Instance Level in Figure 1.
-This project view is shown in Figure 2.